 Include a card with your GroupTogether collection.
 Everyone can upload a photo and write a few lines (or a story), add a photo or GIF and it can be sent digitally or downloaded.
 It’s up to the gift organiser if they want to share the actual amounts people gave with the recipient.

 It takes 2min to set up a group gift collection on GroupTogether.
 Share the link via message, social or email.
 Everyone chips in and signs the card online (you can add a GIF or pic to make it fun).
 Voila!
 Amazing birthday gift and card sorted.
-You can withdraw the cash or buy a gift or eGift Card from our extensive range including an eGift Card that lets the recipient choose from over 70 gift cards.
+You can buy a gift or eGift Card from our extensive range including an eGift Card that lets the recipient choose from over 70 gift cards.
 It’s called the GroupTogether AnyCard.

 It’s actually more thoughtful to give something that the person will love and remember well after the scented candle burns out.
 And the card with everyone’s messages and pictures is a beautiful and personal keepsake.
 People are starting to collect them as a series.